FullHuman/tosin/docs/Guide.md

 You can do all of that manually of course but with external contributors and pull requests, you want a way to automate the process.

 Tosin comes with a simple configuration for circleci and one for Travis-ci.
-- CircleCi will build the package with npm install, lint to make sure there is no code that is error-prone, and run the test.
+- CircleCi will build the package with npm install, lint to make sure there is no code that is error-prone and run the test.
 Take a look at the `Next Steps` section on how to add code coverage on the master branch.
 - Travis configuration will only test your package with another version of Nodejs.
-You can see it as a backup in case CircleCI as a problem preventing it from building your package.
+You can see it as a backup in case of CircleCI as a problem preventing it from building your package.
 You can also easily understand if your build failed the test by looking at the Travis status.
 Since CircleCI is doing more, it can fail even though your tests pass with success.

-You want to replace all of that with GitHub Actions?
+Do you want to replace all of that with GitHub Actions?
 Take a look at the section `GitHub Actions` below.

 ### Linter + Prettier

 [Eslint](https://eslint.org/) is used for linting.
-> ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+> ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making the code more consistent and avoiding bugs.

 [Prettier](https://prettier.io/) is used to format the code.
 > Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

 ### Testing Framework Jest

-Jest is one of the most popular testing framework for Javascript.
-Contrary to other testing framework, Jest includes assertions library and mocking inside its framework.
+Jest is one of the most popular testing frameworks for Javascript.
+Contrary to other testing frameworks, Jest includes assertions library and mocking inside its framework.
-> Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+> Jest is a JavaScript testing framework designed to ensure the correctness of any JavaScript codebase.
 It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.

 ### GitHub files for the community